Air

 Historical results

-2021 no estimate* no estimate* Green* Orange*
+2021 Orange Yellow Green Orange

-2020 no estimate* no estimate* Green* Orange*
+2020 Orange Yellow Green Orange

 2019 Orange Yellow Green** Orange**